inurinizzati/HACKHATON_G31/README.md

 1. Constructor: The GamePlay class defines a constructor that initializes the points member variable to 0.
 The constructor takes a const string& parameter representing the player's name and calls the Player constructor with the name parameter.
 The constructor allows proper initialization of objects of the GamePlay class when they are created, ensuring that necessary setup is performed.

 1. Member Functions: The class provides member functions to manipulate and access the points member variable.
-The addPoints() function increments the score, the getPoints() function returns the current score, and the displayPoints() function displays the player's name and their score.
+The calcTotalPoints() function to total up the current points, the getTotalPoints() function returns the tota score, and the displayPoints() function displays the player's name and their score.
 These member functions encapsulate the behavior related to the points variable within the class, promoting code organization and maintainability.

 1. Friend Function: The GamePlay class defines a friend function determineWinner(), which is defined outside the class.
 The friend keyword allows the function to access the private members of the GamePlay class.
 The determineWinner() function takes two GamePlay objects as parameters and compares their scores to determine the winner or a tie.
 This demonstrates the use of friend functions to provide access to private members of a class to external functions when necessary.

-1. By utilizing these object-oriented concepts, the code promotes modularity, code reuse, and encapsulation.
+By utilizing these object-oriented concepts, the code promotes modularity, code reuse, and encapsulation.
 It allows for the creation of objects with specific behaviors and attributes, promoting a more organized and maintainable codebase.

 **2.5 Linked List Concepts**

 Linked lists play a role in managing and organizing the items in the game.
 Let's analyse the code to understand how linked lists are utilized:

 The Item class represents the collection of items in the game.
 It uses a linked list to store the items.
 Each item is represented by a node in the linked list, defined by the inner ListNode structure.

 - The ListNode structure contains several members: